Veyix/ubuntu-config/anker-docking-station/README.md

 ## Steps

 1. Download the drivers from the above link
-2. Extract and run the .run file
+2. Extract and run the .run file from the terminal
+3. Reboot the system